szczyglis-dev/py-gpt/docs/source/plugins.rst

 If enabled, then a tray notification will be shown on every run of the job. *Default:* `True`

-Custom Commands
+Custom commands
 ------------------------

-With the ``Custom Commands`` plugin, you can integrate **PyGPT** with your operating system and scripts or applications.
+With the ``Custom commands`` plugin, you can integrate **PyGPT** with your operating system and scripts or applications.
 You can define an unlimited number of custom commands and instruct model on when and how to execute them.
 Configuration is straightforward, and **PyGPT** includes a simple tutorial command for testing and learning how it works:

 To add a new custom command, click the **ADD** button and then: